-Trump says
+Trump says 'big progress' on possible China trade deal

 As a partial shutdown of the U.S. government entered its eighth day, with no quick end in sight, the Republican president was in Washington, sending out tweets attacking Democrats and talking up possibly improved relations with China.

-The two nations have been in a trade war for much of 2018 that has seen the flow of hundreds of billions of dollars worth of goods between the world's two largest economies disrupted by tariffs.
+The two nations have been in a trade war for much of 2018, shaking world financial markets as the flow of hundreds of billions of dollars worth of goods between the world's two largest economies has been disrupted by tariffs.

-Trump and Xi agreed to a ceasefire in the trade war, agreeing to hold off on imposing more tariffs for 90 days starting Dec.
+Trump and Xi agreed to a ceasefire in the trade war, deciding to hold off on imposing more tariffs for 90 days starting Dec.
 1 while they negotiate a deal to end the dispute following months of escalating tensions.

-"Just had a long and very good call with President Xi of China," Trump wrote.
+"Just had a long and very good call with President Xi of China," Trump wrote on Saturday.
 "Deal is moving along very well.
 If made, it will be very comprehensive, covering all subjects, areas and points of dispute.
 Big progress being made!"

 Chinese state media also said Xi and Trump spoke on Saturday, and quoted Xi as saying that teams from both countries have been working to implement a consensus reached with Trump.

-Chinese media also quoted Xi as saying that he hopes both sides can meet each other half way and reach an agreement that is mutually beneficial as soon as possible.
+"I hope that the two teams will meet each other half way, work hard, and strive to reach an agreement that is mutually beneficial and beneficial to the world as soon as possible," Xi said, according to the state-run Xinhua news agency.

+China's foreign ministry said on Sunday the two countries' relationship had endured storms before, but that strong ties were important for the economies of both nations and for ensuring global stability and peace.

+"After 40 years of development, Sino-U.S. ties now stand at a historic new starting point," ministry spokesman Lu Kang said in a statement, referring to the period since the two nations established diplomatic relations in 1979.

 Having canceled his plans to travel to his estate in Florida for the holidays because of the government shutdown that started on Dec.
 22, Trump tweeted, "I am in the White House waiting for the Democrats to come on over and make a deal."